bri3d/Simos18_SBOOT/README.md

 Startup pretty much happens in this order, as well.
 First, SBOOT sets up a large number of peripheral registers using initliazation data hardcoded in Flash.
 Next, SBOOT initalizes the main clocks, importantly, setting the PLL base frequency for timers to 8.75Mhz.

+# Recovery Shell Entry Details (GPT/PWM/"PW")

 Next, SBOOT sets up CAN message handlers, using the standard UDS channel IDs 0x7E0 and 0x7E8, and then sets up the "GPTA" comparator peripheral on the Tricore to measure two signals for "break-in."
 The two signals are measured as follows:

-# Recovery Shell Details (GPT/PWM/"PW")

 Signal 1 triggers a reset of a GPTA timer at each rising edge.
 Signal 2 triggers an interrupt at each rising edge.